 Location: Ithaca, New York

-- Cornell is the largest Ivy League school when it comes to the student body, with over 20,000 undergraduate and graduate students enrolled.
+- The University is the largest Ivy League school when it comes to the student body, with over 20,000 undergraduate and graduate students enrolled.

 - Dragon Day is an annual campus tradition celebrated in March.
 First-year architecture students build a giant dragon, which is shown off across campus…then set on fire.